emmercm/igir/docs/commands.md

 By default, hard links are created, similar to [ln(1)](https://linux.die.net/man/1/ln).
 Use the `--symlink` option to create symbolic links.

-## ROM archiving
+## ROM extracting & zipping

 Igir has two ROM archive commands.
 Archive commands require either the `copy` or `move` write command.
 Only one archive command can be specified at a time.

 If no archive command is specified, files will be left as-is.
 If they are already extracted, then they will stay extracted.
-If they are already archived (including non-`.zip` archives), then they will stay archived.
+If they are already archived (including non-`.zip` archives), then they will stay archived in their original format.

 !!! note